 Ferrari has been spotted testing a camouflaged Roma sporting a V-12 engine.

-The 812 successor will ride on Ferrari's newest platform for front-midship cars.
+The 812 successor will likely ride on Ferrari's newest platform for front-midship cars.
 The platform, which was first announced in 2018, supports multiple wheelbase lengths, engine types, and seating configurations, and can be equipped with all-wheel drive and hybrid technology.